 - 1. For a Level 9 Research Award the thesis should not exceed 40,000 words (excluding references and appendices); but normally including the: tables of contents, figures/illustrations/tables; footnotes. - 2.
 For a Level 10 PhD Award the thesis should not exceed 80,000 words (excluding references and appendices); but normally including the: tables of contents, figures/illustrations/tables; footnotes. - 3.
-For a Level 10 Professional Doctorate Award the thesis should not exceed 40,000 words (excluding references and appendices); but normally including the: tables of contents, figures/illustrations/tables; footnotes.
+For a Level 10 Professional Doctorate Award the thesis should be a minimum of 60,000 words and not exceed 80,000 words (excluding references and appendices); but normally including the: tables of contents, figures/illustrations/tables; footnotes.